12 Healthy Biblical Foods You Didn’t Know Of

 – Depending on the need, they prevent constipation or help treat diarrhea

 Fishing on the Sea of Galilee and the River Jordan was a huge industry in the Bible (Matthew 4:18-21, 14:17-21).
-Remember Luke 24:42-43; “And they gave him a piece of a broiled fish, and of an honeycomb.
+Remember Luke 24:42-43; “And they gave him a piece of a broiled fish, and of a honeycomb.
 And he took it, and did eat before them.”

 It’s one of the world’s oldest healing foods.
-It was being used both as a favorite food and as a powerful medicine centuries before Moses led the children of Israel out of Egypt and into the wilderness (Numbers 11:5, 11:1-35).
+It was being used both as favorite food and as a powerful medicine centuries before Moses led the children of Israel out of Egypt and into the wilderness (Numbers 11:5, 11:1-35).

 Depiction of garlic bulbs have been discovered on the walls of Egyptian tombs, and it dates back to 3200 B.C before Joseph and his brothers settled in Egypt.
-During that same period, ancient records reveal that garlic was the principal ingredient in many remedies that Egyptian healers prescribed as cures for headaches, sore throats and other complaints.
+During that same period, ancient records reveal that garlic was the principal ingredient in many remedies that Egyptian healers prescribed as cures for headaches, sore throats, and other complaints.

 The ingredient that gives garlic its strong smell is a chemical called allicin.
-That also makes it such a potent antibiotic, it fights hypertension, prevent embolisms, or blood clots and lowers bad cholesterol.
+That also makes it such a potent antibiotic, it fights hypertension, prevent embolisms, or blood clots, and lowers bad cholesterol.

-In hundreds of experiments, allicin extract from raw garlic has destroyed the germs that spread such illnesses as botulism, tuberculosis, diarrhea, staph, dysentery and typhoid.
+In hundreds of experiments, allicin extract from raw garlic has destroyed the germs that spread such illnesses as botulism, tuberculosis, diarrhea, staph, dysentery, and typhoid.